tesshuflower/samples/policy/README.md

 Make sure you <b>update all settings with valid values</b> before applying the `hdr-app-configmap` resource on the hub.

 Note that you can still upate the `hdr-app-configmap` properties after the `ConfigMap` was applied to the hub.
 When you do that, the backup settings on the managed clusters where the PolicySet have been placed will be automatically updated with the new values for the `hdr-app-configmap`.
-For example, to restore a new backup, update the `restore.backupName` property on the `hdr-app-configmap` on the hub; the change is pushed to the deployed policies on the managed clusters and a restore resource matching the new properties will be created there.

 ### Apply policies on the hub